fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRMSqlDatabaseGeoBackup.md

 ```

 ## DESCRIPTION
-The **Get-AzureRMSqlDatabaseGeoBackup** cmdlet gets a specified geo-redundant backup of a SQL database or all available geo-redundant backups on a specified server.
+The **Get-AzureRmSqlDatabaseGeoBackup** cmdlet gets a specified geo-redundant backup of a SQL database or all available geo-redundant backups on a specified server.

 A geo-redundant backup is a restorable resource using data files from a separate geographic location.
 You can use Geo-Restore to restore a geo-redundant backup in the event of a regional outage to recover your database to a new region.